open-compensation-token-license/license-token-website/wikisrc/arbitrum-and-transaction-batching.md

 ### Mechanism of Transaction Batching

 Batching aggregates individual transactions, processed collectively to decrease workload and resource use on the blockchain.
+For more insights, check out [blockchain transaction fees](https://www.license-token.com/wiki/blockchain-transaction-fees).

 ### Benefits of Batching